 Crimps are small holds with a slight positive edge.
 Most of the time, it is deep enough for the tips of my fingers.
 Small hands have great advantages for more surface on these holds.
 I can grip most crimps with my hands.
 It is definitely a challenge for bigger hands.
 Crimping is a rock climber terminology to grab on to a crimp with your fingers.
 Your hand is in a close grip with all the fingers except the thumb touching each other tightly.
 It’s almost like a vice grip hook with your fingers.

 Sloper holds are my least favorites.
-I am weakest when comes to the hand grip.
+I am weakest when comes to the handgrip.
 It requires an open hand grip to grab as much surface as you can.
 Smaller hands are at a disadvantage.

 Pockets are holds with a small pocket opening, sometimes big enough for two to three fingers to fit and other times small enough for only one finger.
 The pockets can be deep or shallow.
-It is easily to hurt your fingers in a small pocket hold.
+It is easy to hurt your fingers in a small pocket hold.
 You can accidentally twist it or get it stuck.
 Chalk is again your friend in this hold.
 It’ll help with the friction as well as sliding your fingers in and out much easier.

 Edges are holds with one flat surface on one side.
 It can be position vertically or horizontally.

 The side edges are usually shallow but big enough sometimes for your fingers to grab.
 It is almost similar to a crimp but no lip or ridges.
-Using your arms and body to counter balance against an edge is very helpful.
+Using your arms and body to counterbalance against an edge is very helpful.

 Pinches are holds that have two sides opposite from each other and your hand can grab on like a pinch using your thumb on one side and the rest of your fingers on the side of the hold.
 The pinches vary in size.
 The medium size pinch is the best size for the hands.
 Sometimes, the smaller ones are more challenging depending on the size of your hands.

-The volumes are usually large type of holds that smaller holds can be attached to.
-The volumes can be in variety of shapes such as pyramid, cylindrical, or oval.
+The volumes are usually large types of holds that smaller holds can be attached to.
+The volumes can be in a variety of shapes such as a pyramid, cylindrical, or oval.
 Some volumes are coarse in texture similar to sandpaper while others can be smooth.
 You can take advantage of the volume like an edge hold if the route that you are climbing is also on the volume.

 Foot chips are little holds that are commonly used for footholds.
 However, they can be used as little hand crimps for more advanced routes.
 This hold requires strength and technique and could cause strain on the joints and tendons.
 Climb with care and awareness.

 Cracks are usually not holds.
 It is a crack along a surface of the wall which a climber can definitely take advantage of if it is in the designated route.
-You use the crack as an edge or a crimp to help pull yourself up or side ways.
+You use the crack as an edge or a crimp to help pull yourself up or sideways.
 Cracks are not common on all routes.
 It is usually used for more advanced routes grading 5.10 or higher.